Reasonably Foreseeable Involves Remoteness Principles Regarding a View to Risk of Harm | SFG Paralegal Services LLP

 [14] The remoteness inquiry depends not only upon the degree of probability required to meet the reasonable foreseeability requirement, but also upon whether or not the plaintiff is considered objectively or subjectively.
 One of the questions that arose in this case was whether, in judging whether the personal injury was foreseeable, one looks at a person of “ordinary fortitude” or at a particular plaintiff with his or her particular vulnerabilities.
 This question may be acute in claims for mental injury, since there is a wide variation in how particular people respond to particular stressors.
 The law has consistently held — albeit within the duty of care analysis — that the question is what a person of ordinary fortitude would suffer: see White v.
 Chief Constable of South Yorkshire Police, [1998] 3 W.L.R.
 1509 (H.L.); Devji v.
 Burnaby (District) (1999), 180 D.L.R.
 (4th) 205, 1999 BCCA 599; Vanek.
 As stated in White, at p.
 1512: “The law expects reasonable fortitude and robustness of its citizens and will not impose liability for the exceptional frailty of certain individuals.

-In the Rankin and Mustapha cases, foreseeability is defined as the question of whether a person could rationally predict that certain conduct might bring about harm to another person.
-Additionally, as per Rankin and Mustapha, when examining whether harm was predictable as a possibility, a court must approach the question with a viewpoint of reasonable foresight rather than by using hindsight.
+As per the Rankin and Mustapha cases, foreseeability revolves around whether a person could reasonably view the possibility that certain actions might lead to harm of another person.
+Additionally, per Rankin and Mustapha, when reviewing whether harm was foreseeable a court must consider the incident from the perspective of foresight rather than in hindsight.

 Summary Comment